Plumbing contractors in

 Licensing Requirements

 California requires C-36 Plumbing Contractor License through CSLB.
 Must pass Law & Business exam plus C-36 trade exam.
-Requires 4 years journey-level experience or combination of education and experience.
+Requires 4 years journeyman experience or equivalent combination of experience and education.
 License renewal every 2 years with 12 hours continuing education.

 Permit Requirements

-San Jose requires permits for water heater replacement, re-piping, sewer work, and gas line installation.
-Permits range from $75-$300 depending on scope.
-Apply through City of San Jose Building Division.
+San Jose requires permits for water heater replacement, new plumbing fixtures, sewer line work, and gas line installation.
+Permit fees range $75-$400 depending on scope.
+Apply through San Jose Building Division.

 Inspection Schedule